jito-foundation/restaking/cli/README.md

 - Mint and burn VRT
 - Monitor account statuses with JSON output support
 - Preview transactions before sending them with the `print-tx` flag
+- Connect and sign transactions with Ledger hardware wallets

 ## Features